THE TIMES SQUARE KISS - AN AMERICAN MYSTERY

 "Well, no one's yet convinced me I ain't," he booms down the phone.
 I loved him for that.

-Time to look at the photo again.
 See those two sailors on the left?
 Grinning like Cheshire cats, they are.
 Turns out they and Glenn are buddies.
 Close buddies, as in, 'Ahoy there me hearties!'
 Sailor boy in the dark uniform is Jack Holmes from Pittsburg, who served on...?
 Have a guess...
 You got it!
-The SS Alexander Lillington.
+The Alexander Lillington.
 Same boat as Glenn's.
 My, what a coincidence you are thinking.
 And the boy in white?
 Bob Little from Buffalo, New York.
 Who also served on?
 Correct!
 So little Glennie was not alone in Times Square that day.
 He didn't leap out of a hole in the ground, into the welcoming arms of a pretty nurse.

 Glenn Mc Duffie.
 Gotta love him.
 I prefer the real Glenn to the pretendy, pious boyfriend he created.
 And another thing.
 How come so many US Navy veterans claimed to be that sailor?
 And two other women besides Greta, claimed to be the nurse?
 Well, a whole lotta kissing went on in Times Square that day.

 "We established that many ladies were kissed by sailors that day in celebration of the war ending.
-These other ladies, and sailors may all have been in Time's Square on V-J Day, and kissed... but the photo that Albert Eisenstaedt took was of Greta Friedman and George Mendonsa.
+These other ladies, and sailors may all have been in Time's Square on V-J Day, and kissed... but the photo that Albert Eisenstaedt took was of Greta Friedman and George Mendonca.
 I looked again at the LIFE magazine with the photos of the various men who claimed to be the sailor.
 Maybe all these people were at Times Square kissing pretty ladies?"

 I love Greta.
 I love her calm, quiet dignity.
 Her aloofness from the event, while being inextricably bound within it.
 And Glenn?
 And George?
 Love 'em both.
 Both men deserve credit, gratitude, admiration.
 As does every Allied serviceman and woman who risked their lives during the War.